callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 ```

 > **Troubleshooting 1:**
-pdfEngine-SDK has been compiled using gcc-9.5.
-If compiling the sample application succeeds but fails with a runtime error like this
+symptom: compiling the sample application succeeds but at runtime there is an error like this
 ```
 ./pdfToolboxSample
   pdfToolboxSample.bin: lib/libstdc++.so.6: version `GLIBCXX_3.4.29' not found (required by pdfToolboxSample.bin)
 ```

-then you are compiling the sample application with a newer compiler.
-As a workaround you may need to remove the shipped lib/libstdc++.so.6 to fix it:
+cause: pdfEngine-SDK has been compiled using gcc-9.5, but you are compiling the sample application with a newer compiler.

+solution: remove the shipped lib/libstdc++.so.6 to fix it:

 ```bash
 rm lib/libstdc++.so.6
 ```

 > **Troubleshooting 2:**
-pdfEngine-SDK has been compiled using gcc-9.5.
-If you are encounter the following linker error:
+symptom: there is a linker error like this
 ```
 /usr/bin/ld: lib/libpdfEngine.so: undefined reference to `std::basic_stringstream<char, std::char_traits<char>, std::allocator<char> >::basic_stringstream()@GLIBCXX_3.4.26'
 ```

-then you are compiling the sample application with an older compiler.
-As a workaround you may need to create a symbolic link to fix it:
+cause: pdfEngine-SDK has been compiled using gcc-9.5, but you are compiling the sample application with an older compiler

+solution: create a symbolic link to fix it:
 ```bash
 cd lib
 ln -s libstdc++.so.6 libstdc++.so